 Sir John Talbot’s School House System

-In September 2010, a house system was launched at Sir John Talbot’s School and this, along with vertical tutoring, has proved an excellent tool for encouraging students across all year groups to mix and work more closely together.
-This is an extremely important element to learning and is another important factor that contributes to students’ all-encompassing education at Sir John Talbot’s School.
+The House system is an extremely important element to learning and is another important factor that contributes to students’ all-encompassing education at Sir John Talbot’s School.

-Here at Sir John Talbot’s School, we strongly believe that houses and vertical tutor groups provide students with an increased sense of belonging.
-Students remain with the same group right the way through school; as they become older, their roles and responsibilities change and they will find themselves acting as mentors and role models for the younger students.
-As a caring school, we are always looking for ways to further support and nurture our students and the house system has proved an effective system to further enhance the ‘family’ feeling already so strong at the school.
+Here at Sir John Talbot’s School, we strongly believe that Houses provide students with an increased sense of belonging.
+Students remain with the same House right the way through school; as they become older, their roles and responsibilities change and they will find themselves acting as mentors and role models for the younger students.
+As a caring school, we are always looking for ways to further support and nurture our students and the House system has proved an effective way to further enhance the ‘family’ feeling already so strong at the school.